Things to Do in Cambridge — A Local’s Guide

 Museums and Galleries

-Cambridge has an exceptional collection of museums, and most of them are completely free to enter.
+Cambridge has an exceptional collection of museums, and most are completely free.

-The Fitzwilliam Museum — One of the finest small museums in Europe, with collections spanning Egyptian antiquities, Renaissance paintings, and contemporary art.
+The Fitzwilliam Museum — One of Europe’s finest small museums.
+Egyptian antiquities, Renaissance paintings, contemporary art.
 Free entry.
 Plan at least 90 minutes.

-Museum of Zoology — Giant whale skeletons, a dodo, and Darwin’s personal specimens.
-Brilliant for families and genuinely fascinating for adults.
+Museum of Zoology — Giant whale skeletons, a dodo, and Darwin’s specimens.
+Brilliant for families.
 Free entry.

-The Sedgwick Museum of Earth Sciences — The oldest of Cambridge’s museums, packed with fossils, minerals, and geological specimens.
-Children love it.
+The Sedgwick Museum — The oldest Cambridge museum, packed with fossils and geological specimens.
 Free entry.

-Kettle’s Yard — A unique gallery that feels more like a beautifully curated home than a museum.
-The collection of 20th-century and contemporary art is displayed alongside furniture, ceramics, and natural objects in a light-filled house.
+Kettle’s Yard — A gallery that feels like a beautifully curated home.
+20th-century and contemporary art alongside natural objects.
 Free entry, booking recommended.

-The Polar Museum — A small but gripping museum dedicated to Arctic and Antarctic exploration, including artefacts from Scott’s ill-fated Terra Nova expedition.
+The Polar Museum — Arctic and Antarctic exploration artefacts, including items from Scott’s expeditions.
 Free entry.

 Walking and Sightseeing

-Cambridge is a compact city and one of the best things to do is simply walk.
-The city centre is largely car-free, and you can reach almost every major attraction within 20 minutes on foot.
+Cambridge is compact and largely car-free.
+You can reach every major attraction within 20 minutes on foot.

-The Backs — The stretch of green lawns and gardens behind the riverside colleges.
-Walk along Queen’s Road or across the meadows for some of the most iconic views of Cambridge, especially at sunrise or sunset.
-This is where most of the famous Cambridge photographs are taken.
+The Backs — The stretch of lawns and gardens behind the riverside colleges.
+Walk along Queen’s Road for the most iconic Cambridge views, especially at sunrise or sunset.

-King’s Parade — The postcard street of Cambridge, with King’s College Chapel on one side and a row of historic shops and cafes on the other.
-Always busy, always beautiful.
+King’s Parade — The postcard street of Cambridge.
+King’s College Chapel on one side, historic shops and cafes on the other.

-Market Square — Cambridge’s open-air market has been running since the Middle Ages.
-Browse artisan food, vintage books, handmade jewellery, and local produce six days a week.
+Market Square — Cambridge’s open-air market has run since the Middle Ages.
+Browse artisan food, vintage books, and local produce six days a week.

-Great St Mary’s Tower — Climb the 123 steps of the University Church tower for a panoramic view over the rooftops, spires, and college courtyards.
-It is the best elevated viewpoint in the city centre.
+Great St Mary’s Tower — Climb 123 steps for a panoramic view over the rooftops and spires.
+The best elevated viewpoint in the city centre.

-Castle Mound — A short walk north of the centre, this Norman motte gives you a surprisingly good 360-degree view of Cambridge and the surrounding fenland countryside.
+Castle Mound — A Norman motte with a surprising 360-degree view of Cambridge and the surrounding fenland.
 Free and usually quiet.

 Parks, Green Spaces and the River Cam